peteroluoch/peteroluoch/README.md

 - Decodes intent from messy CLI commands

-- Works as standalone tool or plugin
+- Works as a standalone tool or plugin

-- Optimized for precision prompt shaping
+- Optimised for precision prompt shaping

 🏷️ AI Ad Generator (Enterprise Tool)